Blog / Style & trends / Top 11 TikTok Stats to Know in 2025: Growth, Revenue & Trends

 Source: BackLinko

 In 2022, during the height of TikTok’s popularity, social media users aged 18–24 made up the majority of regular TikTok users.
 However, in 2024, that group has declined, with 25–34-year-olds taking the reins of TikTok’s audience.
-This means TikTok was wildly successful in attracting young users in the early 2020s, but that might not really be the case in the future.
+This means TikTok was wildly successful in attracting young users in the early 2020s, but that might not be the case in the future.

 Source: Backlinko